 It’s an incredible story as the two psychologists make their way to Israel, work in a university and come together to change our understanding of the human psyche.

 It’s hard to understate just how much they have contributed to science.
-They have presented us with an insight into the workings of our mind and how we can be tricked by our own biases.
+They have presented us with an insight into the workings of our minds and how we can be tricked by our own biases.

 What’s remarkable about the two is they were in the Israeli military together at one point and their work helped to streamline the processes in the army.
 Not only were they fighting on the frontline but they were doing psychological behind the scenes too.